Ammonite Nymph Variation

-Here is a patttern which has its beginings in the Ammonite nymph but is a simpler fly to tie and is less heavy for those occations when the fish are up in the water.
+Here is a pattern which has its beginnings in the Ammonite nymph but is a simpler fly to tie and is less heavy for those occasions when the fish are up in the water.

-Hook: Grub hooks such as B100 or a tiemco 200 R for a different body shape all together.
+Hook: Grub hooks such as B100 or a tiemco 200 R for a different body shape altogether.
 The size will be to match the hatch.

 Body: Olive tying silk.